 LA Shorts International Film Festival ranks among the most prestigious and largest international short film festivals in the world.

-*ACADEMY AWARD® QUALIFYING
+*ACADEMY AWARD OSCAR® QUALIFYING

 Best of Fest

 - Films must NOT screen in Los Angeles county prior to our festival.
 We will factor in previous screenings in the Los Angeles area when determining a film's selection.

 - We prefer films NOT be available online prior to the festival.